 Luckily for you, helping authors self-publish their books is what we do around here.

-If you've read this guide on writing a novel and think you'd rather embark on this journey with some support, our team is here to help.
+If you’ve read this guide on how to write a novel and think you’d rather embark on this journey with some support, our team is here to help.
 Just reach out to one of our talented book writing specialists to talk about your novel idea today!
+We can walk you through every step of how to write a novel from mindmap to book launch.